Komsomol/aws-elasticbean-express-top100/README.md

 # Deployment on AWS Elastic Beanstalk step by step

 This will talk through the installation and possible pitfalls when deploying node.js applications on AWS Elastic Beanstalk service.
 While the [documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs.html) found on the AWS site is good it skips over some basics to get an application running.
+The application example is express app, that renders the current Billboard Top 100.

 ## Install AWS CLI and AWS EB CLI